ietf-gitwg/using-github/draft-ietf-git-using-github.md

 ## Monitoring Activity

-Several working groups have created read-only mailing lists that subscribe to activity notifications on repositories.
+GitHub produces individualized email notifications of activity that each user can adjust to their preferences.
+In addition to these, some Working Groups have created read-only mailing lists that receive notifications about activity on Working Group repositories.
 The volume of information on these lists can be too high to monitor actively, but access to an archive of actions can be useful.

 An alternative is to rely on periodic email summaries of activity, such as those produced by a notification tool like